maximus5684/dotnet-globalize-builder/README.md

 Installation and Usage
 ----------------------

-I recommend extracting the necessary files from the projects above to a temporary location, then copying the required files to your ~/Scripts folder.
+I recommend extracting the necessary files from the requirements above to a temporary location, then copying the required files to your ~/Scripts folder.
 However, you can change the default folder by modifying two lines in the handler.
 All of the information about which json and .js files are necessary from the CLDR data and Globalize (respectively) can be found in the [jquery/globalize](https://github.com/jquery/globalize) README.

 You will need to include a pretty big list of files to make Globalize work but some of them are optional.
-See the [jquery/globalize](https://github.com/jquery/globalize) README for details about which files are required for which functions. *Prior to any of these, you should include jQuery*.
-It is included by default in new ASP.NET WebForms projects in Visual Studio 2013 when targeting .NET 4.5+.
-Here is an example of how you could include them in the ScriptManager in ASP.NET 4.5+:
+See the [jquery/globalize](https://github.com/jquery/globalize) README for details about which files are required for which functions. *Prior to any of these, you should include jQuery*. jQuery is included by default in new ASP.NET WebForms projects in Visual Studio 2013 when targeting .NET 4.5+.
+Here is an example of how you could include the required scripts for Globalize in the ScriptManager in ASP.NET 4.5+:

 	<asp:ScriptManager runat="server">
 		<Scripts>
-			<%-- Default set of scripts, including jQuery --%>
+			<%-- Default set of scripts, including jQuery, go here. --%>
 			<asp:ScriptReference Path="~/Scripts/cldr.js" />
 			<asp:ScriptReference Path="~/Scripts/cldr/event.js" />
 			<asp:ScriptReference Path="~/Scripts/cldr/supplemental.js" />